mjmcnelis/iS3D2/README.md

 To compile and run iS3D, do either

-    sh cleanMakeCPU.sh
-    ./iS3D.e

-or

     sh particlization.sh

 The results from the simulation are stored in `results`.

 To parallelize the continuous Cooper-Frye formula on OpenMP, edit the makefile to use the icpc compiler with the -qopenmp flag.
-Then compile and run iS3D on `s` threads by doing
+Then compile and run iS3D on `X` threads by doing

     sh cleanMakeCPU.sh
-    sh runCPU.sh s
+    sh runCPU.sh X

 Note: the particle sampler does not use OpenMP acceleration.

 ## Freezeout surface